TengMCing/bushfire-paper/thesis/README.md

+# Using Remote Sensing Data to Understand Fire Ignitions in Victoria During the 2019-2020 Australian Bushfire Season

+## A thesis submitted for the degree of Bachelor of Commerce (Honours) by Weihao (Patrick) Li

+## Abstract

+## Table of Content

+1. Introduction
+  1. 2019-2020 Australia bushfires
+  2. Remote sensing data
+  3. Research objectives and contribution
+  4. Scope of this thesis
+2. Review of literature
+  1. Spatio-temporal clustering
+  2. Bushfire modelling
+3. Data
+  1. Data sources
+  2. Data processing for historical bushfire ignitions
+  3. Compiled data
+  4. Exploratory data analysis of historical bushfire ignitions
+4. Detecting bushfire ignitions from hotspots data
+  1. Overview of the hotspot data
+  2. Outline of the algorithm
+  3. Results
+  4. Data integration for ignition points in 2019-2020
+5. Classification of ignition causes
+  1. Model description
+  2. Feature selection
+  3. Hyperparameter tuning and candidate model selection
+  4. Results
+  5. Predicting ignition cause for 2019-2020 season
+6. Discussion
+  1. Policy implications
+  2. Limitation
+  3. Future work
+7. Conclusion

 # Instructions

 Before you try to reproduce this research, we need to inform you of several tips:

 - When you run R scripts, please use `Rstudio` to open the R project `reproducible.Rproj`.

-- Every time you finish running a script, please enitrely shutdown the kernel.
+- Every time you finish running a script, please entirely shutdown the kernel.
 That means you need to shutdown your R, Rsutido, Python, etc. We are assuming you are working in a clean environment.

-- Please check the [Denpendencies] and keep your environment as similar as possible.
+- Please check the [Dependencies] and keep your environment as similar as possible.
 We do not guarantee the result will be the same under different environments.

 - Please strictly follow the instructions step by step.
 Most steps depend on the results from one or more previous steps.